 Getting Started at home

 What are some herbal remedies you can make at home?

 Making herbal remedies at home can be as simple as using beneficial herbs in spice blends for cooking and tea blends for sipping.
 A lovely evening brew could be chamomile, lavender, and mint.
-A delightful culinary blend could be garlic, cilantro, and ginger.
+A delightful culinary blend could be turmeric, cilantro, and ginger.
 It’s that simple!